Pitometsu/minik/README.md

 TODO: try to speedup data by using unboxed values.

 ???
 How to normalizeK Seq (KVal KVar "a") (KVal KVar "b")?
 Looks like, only concrete MiniK could be normalized.

+Well, maybe dedicated non-normalized form of MiniK with a KSeq is not a good idea, and it worth to split KSymbol type from the MiniK.
+No. Seq (KVal @OfMiniK KVar "a") (KVal @OfMiniK KVar "b"), the first argument type is MiniK, not a KSymbol.
+So, non-normalized form is necessary yet.

+???: what would be faster: `matchWithSubstitution` with a single the `Substitution` cache, or a parallel one implementation?
+Or use cache wrapped in MVar?

+TODO: write traverse-like functions for MiniK (and so map-like and fold-like helpers) to reduce instances boilerplate.
+E.g. we can pass traversal function `:: constraint node => contraint node -> result` to traverse via common `constraint`.

+Now `Thunk Variable` isomorphic to the original `MiniK` type.
+Other types created to represent data states on all the steps of data flow according to principle of incorrect data representation possibility elimination.
+And according to DRY, if possible.
+Which must improve both correctness and maintainability.

+???: `normalizeK` and `deNormalizeK` performance improvement.
+!!!: matching instances could be simplified and made more type safe, if use GADT with AST structure stored into index type arguments.

+!!!: Also, the normalized property of Map can be encoded in index type (and change by appropriate functions, obviously**.

+TODO: use Either instead of Maybe to pass descriptive errors.

+???: because of how now KSymbol looks like, maybe it worth to write MiniK programs in continuation-passing stily via do-notation, in kinda imperative way.

+***

+What undone, but it worth to do yet:

+- Naming: types, type arguments, functions -- name in readable way
+- Documentation
+- Simplify the code, add type synonyms, patterns to make code shorter, split functions to make them shorter, move functions to nested scope to make module scope cleaner
+- Use some effects to explicitly split signature and implementation of the MiniK evaluation: final tagless or free monad, transformers or ReaderT, mtl or capabilities
+- Use GADT to make KSymbol and KTerm evem more type safer
+- Use profiling information to analize performance better
+- Use MVar to handle evaluation cache and parallel computation when necessary
+- Use unboxed values to speedup computations
+- Make more clean module separation.

+Profiling results after datatypes refactoring (made safer):

+- without parallel computation ~20sec